coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-to-edit-content-in-forestry.md

 ### Create a new page

 To create a new page, click the **Create new** button at the top of the screen.
 A dropdown will appear.
-You can select **Pages** to make a new page, it will become a top level link, like: `https://shaleentitle.com/new-page-title`.
+You can select **Pages** to make a new page.
+When you make a new page, it will become a top level link.
+So a page called **Test Page** would create a link at: `https://shaleentitle.com/test-page`.

 On the next page, you can:

-1. Select a **layout** (you should keep this value set to **page**).
-2. Choose a title **title**.
+1. Choose a title **title**.
 This will become the URL.
-3. Set a **description**.
+2. Set a **description**.
 This is the value that will show up in link previews.
 If you leave it empty, it will default to the sitewide description.
-4. Create your **content**.
+3. Create your **content**.
 Use the rich text editor to put your content together here.

 Here's what a sample page creation might look like: